DiarmuidSheeran/bank-system/README.md

 ## Project Walkthrough
 ### Overview
-* On startup of the application the user is met with a gretting method and a propmt to begin registering a new account.
+* On startup of the application the user is met with a greeting message and a propmt to begin registering a new account.
 ![start up screen](documentation/start-up.jpg)

 * The user is then prompted to enter their first name, last name, age, country of residence and email address.